-Spoof movies had a moment at the turn of the century.
+Spoof movies were all the rage at the turn of the century.
 Do you recognize this one?

 Throughout the '80s and '90s, audiences were given teen movies that all pretty much had the same plot.
 In seeing this, writers of "Not Another Teen Movie" decided to take things as far as they could with the ridiculousness of it all and poke fun at the common tropes.